 There are other musical highlights the past few years, no question.
 The skiffle album is at times likewise inspired, and like the new album closes with a nine-minute epic, a cover of the traditional children’s song “Green Rocky Road” that comes from outta nowhere to stand with his all-time best work, stunningly transportive stuff.

 I also really like the jazzed-up horn-heavy revision of “The Master’s Eyes,” a forgotten deep cut from Van’s 1985 album A Sense of Wonder, re-imagined for his otherwise mostly forgettable 2024 New Arrangements and Duets.
-It may be the only improvement upon the original version, culled from the most insignificant album of Van Morrison’s career (though boy do I love that one brassy song).
+It may be the only improvement upon the original version, a diamond on what’s probably the most insignificant album of Van Morrison’s career (though boy do I love that one brassy redux).

 But back to the new album.
 In conclusion, I wouldn't put Remembering Now among the Belfast Cowboy’s all-time best work, but I would say it’s in the upper tier of his 21st Century material.
 Especially the first half, with the Oscar-nom’d single/opener, the catchy country-tinged second single “Cutting Corners,” the hymn-like “Haven’t Lost My Sense of Wonder” and “Back To Writing Love Songs.”
 The second half, I’ll refer to the “dean of rock critics” Robert Christgau’s favorable review of late ‘80s Van: “His own unique gender exercise, a today-is-the-first-day-of-the-rest-of-Van’s-life.
 And he gets away with it.”